FreakC-Foundation/FreakC/TUTORIAL.md

 	::code
 	EndSuck[fnc]

-Of course, the loops will run when the condition is false.
+Of course, the loops will run when the condition is still true, stop when false.

+### Do-While loop

+	RepeatSuck[fnc]
+	::code
+	UntilStale[fnc] condition

+### Differences between While and Do-While
+While loop is executed only when given condition is true.
+Whereas, do-while loop is executed for first time irrespective of the condition.
+After executing while loop for first time, then condition is checked.

 ### Notes when using while loops
 <b>YOU CAN NOT USE NESTED WHILE LOOPS</b>